Thomas Tryon

-Thomas Tryon (6 September 1634 – 21 August 1703) was an English sugar merchant, author of popular self-help books, and early advocate of animal rights and vegetarianism.
+Thomas Tryon (6 September 1634 – 21 August 1703) was an English merchant, writer and activist who wrote several popular self-help books and was an early advocate of animal rights, vegetarianism and abolitionism.

 Life

 Born in 1634 in Bibury near Cirencester, Gloucestershire, England, he had to work spinning wool as a child and received no education.
 As a teenager, he worked as a shepherd till the age of eighteen and managed to learn reading and writing in his spare time.
 In 1652 he moved to London without telling his parents and apprenticed with a hatter at the Bridewell area.
 He became an Anabaptist in 1654 under the influence of his master.
 He liked the ascetic lifestyle of that congregation, but soon he found his own independent spiritual way after reading the writings of Jakob Böhme.
 In 1657 he heard an inner voice, which he named the "Voice of Wisdom", encouraging him to become a vegetarian and to live on a frugal diet.
 He married in 1661 but failed to convert his wife to his lifestyle.

 He traveled to Barbados hoping to succeed in his hat trade and to profit from greater religious tolerance there, but was shocked by the cruelty of slavery in the plantations.
 In 1669 he returned to London and settled in Hackney.
 In 1682 his inner voice told him to engage in writing and to publish books in order to propagate temperance and nonviolence.
 In the last two decades of his life, he published twenty-seven works on a wide range of subjects, including education, nutrition, abstinence from alcohol and tobacco and other health issues, and treatment of slaves.
 At the same time he continued his hat trade and grew wealthy.
 Some of his self-help books sold very well.